rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 ## Scanner
 ### DisableScannerDuringNavigation
-By default if you have enabled the Scanner on a page, through either meta tags, JavaScript or Ruby and navigate to a new page the Scanner will automatically disable.
-To override this behavior you can set this option to '0' and once enabled the Scanner will remain so in the foreground application until you disable it.
-This setting is only applicable to RhoMobile Suite version 2.2 and above.
+Controls whether scanner will be automatically disabled when navigating away from a page on which it was enabled.
+A setting of '0' will override this default behavior.
+Once enabled, the scanner will remain enabled in the foreground application until manually disabled. **Applies to Android and WM/CE**.

 **Possible Values**

-* 0 - The Scanner will remain enabled during page navigation
+* 0 - The scanner will remain enabled during page navigation
-* 1 - The Scanner will disable during a page navigation
+* 1 - The scanner will be disabled during page navigation

 #### Example
 	:::xml
 	<DisableScannerDuringNavigation value="1"/>

 ### DisableScannerInApp
-This configuration option can be used to disable barcode scanning abilities for previos `Scanner` API.
-This feature is not applicable for `Barcode` common API.
-This setting will not effect the behavior of barcode scanning in the License dialog.
+Used to disable barcode scanning capabilities for a previous scanner API.
+Does not apply to the [common Barcode API](#api-barcode), and will not effect the behavior of barcode scanning in the License dialog.
+Supported on WM/CE with IE or Zebra Webkit.
+Note: **The scanner will not be disabled if this parameter does not exist or does not contain a value**.

 **Supported Platforms**